Brunno-DaSilva/restapi-design-notes/README.md

 ```

 **Design results**
 - Members Names
-    - Should not exporse Server Details
+    - Should not expose Server Details
-        - I preferer camelCasing versus pascal
+        - I prefer camelCasing versus Pascal
         - If objectionable
-        - At least be consistent so the API user is not confuse.
+        - At least be consistent so the API user is not confused.
 - Design Collections
     - Give the user more than just the information result.
     - Adding totalCount, prevPage, nextPage, and so forth, can give the API user a better experience and context to what they are consuming.

  ```
  {